 Specialist and core chemical engineering subjects are studied in this year, along with the extensive research project.
 A central theme is the enhanced design project, where students have the opportunity to demonstrate their skills in process design and commercial awareness.

-3 Highers at BBC including Maths and Chemistry (Foundation Apprenticeship Engineering or Scientific Technologies accepted in place of 1 non-essential Higher).
+3 Highers at BBC including Maths and Chemistry; or Foundation Apprenticeship Engineering or Scientific Technologies plus Higher Maths and Chemistry at BB or BC.
 Entry subject to interview and group task.

 Year 3 MEng Chemical Engineering at Heriot-Watt Univeristy